Learn how to apply as a:

 On campus entertainment for students is sponsored every weekend.
 Activities include: live performances, dances, comedians, sports, and much more.
 The Campus Activities Board sponsors most of the events and are either free or a low cost for students.

 New Student Orientation is UW-La Crosse's way of welcoming new students to campus and welcoming back those returning from summer break.
 Activities are coordinated to familiarize new students with campus while strengthening relationships with new and returning students.
 Each year's events are different.
 You will find that even before you are fully moved in, there are a variety of happenings around campus.
-If you are looking for something to do, just ask.
-Welcome Week and general events start the weekend our students move in throughout the first month of school.
+Move-in occurs on an assigned day during Labor Day weekend.

 Parking on Campus - Follow the Signs!